Defined Benefit or Defined Contribution

-There are no guarantees with DC scheme, the pension could run out before you die, though with advice and proper management this risk can be reduced.
+There are no guarantees with DC schemes.
+The pension could run out before you die.
+However, with advice and proper management this risk can be reduced.

 Phased retirement is possible.
-This could allow you, for example, to reduce your working hours to ease into retirement and taking a portion of your pension.
+This could allow you, for example, to reduce your working hours to ease into retirement and taking a portion of your pension for a specific need.

 Tax Free Cash of up 25% of your fund is available at any time over the age of 55 (57 from 2028) This will leave a smaller amount to provide your pension at retirement.
 This can be taken in one lump sum or as a withdrawal each month to provide tax efficient income.
 With this type of scheme, there is still the option of converting to a guaranteed income for life later on through an annuity.
 You should note though this is not guaranteed to provide the income that you might get from your occuptional scheme.

 Consider what a transfer can do for your pension and your retirement.
 What features of either a DB or DC scheme are important to you.

-Our aim with this document is to help you decide whether you want to proceed to the advice stage of the process of transferring a DB pension into a DC plan.
+Our aim with this document is to help you decide whether you want to proceed to the Advice Stage of the process of considering a transfer from a DB pension into a DC plan.

 The first point is to assess your feelings toward risk and reward and how a loss in the value of the pension fund would affect you in retirement.

-Risk and reward is the term used when describing the effect of risk on an investment, usually a higher risk will bring higher rewards but with the increased chance that there will be a loss in value at some point in the term of the investment, however, holding the investment for a medium long period should yield a positive return overall.
+Risk and reward is the term used when describing the effect of risk on an investment, usually a higher risk will bring higher rewards but with the increased chance that there will be a loss in value at some point during the term of the investment.
+However, holding the investment for a medium to long period, should yield a positive return overall.

-Lower risk will therefore yield lower rewards but will limit losses in the investment.
+Lower risk will therefore typically yield lower rewards, but will limit losses within your investment.

-Secondly, you should consider how a loss in value of the pension fund would affect your standard of living in retirement. do you have the ability to reduce income to allow the funds to recover?
+Secondly, you should consider how a loss in value of the pension fund would affect your standard of living in retirement.
+Do you have the ability to reduce your income to allow the pension value to potentially recover?
 Are there any other assets that could be used for income should this happen?
 What would a loss in the value mean to you?